divandenyss/tAct1caL_1ncid3nt_Re5pons3/README.md

 # Break the "source", "service" and "identity"
 E.g. Lets say you are traveling to a foreign country by road.
 For you to get there, you need a passport, a road, and a car.
 The road, in this case, is the "source", your passport is the "identity", and the car is your "service".
+- Removing the "road/source" will cut comms and connection.
+- Nuking the "passport/identity will ensure no further lateral movement or enumeration
+- Cutting the "car/service" will ensure no further connection, as same with "source"

 ## Credentials are KING
 The Incident Response Team needs to find and nuke the identity involved in the ongoing attacks.